ZaflA/Solving-Skyscrapers-Puzzle/README.md

 The first parameter is the existing grids, and the followed four parameters are clues on each side.

-For solving the puzzle, run the script by the command:
+Then, for solving the puzzle, run the script by the command:

 $ minizinc --solver Gecode Method1.mzn Method1.dzn